diferma0151/sample_repo/developers/RepositoryAccess.md

 * #2614 - `util.hgexecutable()` returns wrong path
 * 074fd0fde0b6 - worker.py of Mercurial 2.6 only works in main thread

+unicode:

+* #3246 - better handling of UnicodeEncodeError of command-line parameters

 ## See Also

 * [[PATCH 0 of 7 RFC] rough idea to address instability of async command execution and polling](https://groups.google.com/d/msg/thg-dev/r2cWqYDg4iQ/JVg12dP1O1AJ)